-- 9.1 The tenancies granted by GYBC may be held on a sole basis or jointly by two or more joint tenants.
-Joint tenancies may be awarded at the time of allocation or, an existing sole tenant may apply for an additional tenant to be added at a later date.
-There is no legal right to a joint tenancy and GYBC will consider each application upon its merits. - 9.2 Consideration will be given to awarding a joint tenancy at the point of offer of a tenancy where the partner or prospective joint tenant is one or more of the following: - a person who is eligible and qualifies for an allocation under the Council's Housing Allocation Scheme - the applicant's spouse, registered civil partner or partner who has continuously resided with the applicant in the previous 12 months. - the applicant's carer1 where a medical need for a residential carer exists and the carer has either: - surrendered a tenancy from a Registered Provider in order to move in with the tenant to provide care or lived with the applicant or not sought independent accommodation for a period of 12 months or more due to undertaking caring responsibilities of the applicant and where the exceptional circumstances of the case mean that awarding a joint tenancy will substantially increase the likelihood of that tenancy being sustained.
+9.1 The tenancies granted by GYBC may be held on a sole basis or jointly by two or more joint tenants.
+Joint tenancies may be awarded at the time of allocation or an existing sole tenant may apply for a new joint tenancy to be granted.
+There is no legal right to a joint tenancy and GYBC will consider each application upon its merits.

+- 9.2 Consideration will be given to awarding a joint tenancy at the point of offer of a tenancy where the partner or prospective joint tenant are both eligible to be housed in accordance with the Housing Act 1996 and meet one or more of the following: - the applicant's spouse, registered civil partner or partner who has continuously resided with the applicant in the previous 12 months. - the applicant's carer where a medical need for a residential carer exists and the carer has either: - surrendered a tenancy from a Registered Provider in order to move in with the tenant to provide care or